Mika Iwakawa

-Mika Iwakawa (岩川美花, Iwakawa Mika) is a Japanese professional boxer who has held the IBF atomweight title since September 2022 and the WBO atomweight title from 2018 to 2022.
+Mika Iwakawa (岩川美花, Iwakawa Mika) is a Japanese professional boxer who held the IBF atomweight title from 2022 to 2024 and the WBO atomweight title from 2018 to 2022.

 Professional career

 Early career

 Iwakawa made her professional debut on 19 December 2011, where she defeated Shoko Hayashida by knockout KO in a four-round bout at the Korakuen Hall in Tokyo.
 Iwakawa went on to amass a 5–4–1 record over the next five years, before being booked to face Narirat Klaphom for the vacant OPBF female light flyweight title on 20 August 2016.
 She captured her first professional title by a second-round technical knockout.
 Winning this title earned Iwakawa the right to challenge the once-defeated Yunoka Furukawa for the WBA female atomweight title on 13 December 2016, in the co-main event of DANGAN LADIES vol.3, which was held on 13 December 2016 at the Korakuen Hall in Tokyo, Japan.
 She lost the fight by a closely contested majority decision, with two judges scoring the bout 96–94 and 97–93 for Furukawa, while the third judge scored it an event 95–95.